michaelchadwick/codana.me/_posts/2014-06-16-excluding-pages-from-top-navigation-in-jekyll.markdown

 There are likely many ways to accomplish the task of excluding them, but one quick and easy way I found is to simply harness the power of Jekyll's [Front-matter](http://jekyllrb.com/docs/frontmatter/) for any page you want to exclude.
 It's a simple two-step process:

-1) Add an `unless` clause to your site-wide navigation block (this is boilerplate Jekyll, btw):
+1) Add an `unless` clause to your site-wide navigation block (this is boilerplate Jekyll, with percent signs missing as they were being parsed, btw):

 {% highlight liquid %}
 { for page in site.pages }